 The Writing Support Centre has designed a series of helpful handouts on various writing topics.
-You can freely download these Writing Resources or visit the Writing Support Centre, WSSB 4130, in the Student Development Centre.
+You can freely download these Writing Resources or visit the Writing Support Centre, 4th floor, Western Student Services Building.

 Make WSC part of your curriculum

 Some instructors actively encourage students to visit the Writing Support Centre for one-to-one appointments with a writing advisor as part of their final grade for a specific assignment.
 You can provide us with a class list so that our advisors can record each student's visit.
 As always, the details of a visit will remain confidential unless the student agrees to share the information.
 While some instructors prefer students to receive feedback before submitting an assignment, others prefer students to visit with a graded paper.
 Please contact us for more information.